Yattabyte/nSuite/README.md

   - .npack file embedded within

 - A .npack file
-  - Can be unpacked using nSuite
+  - Can be unpacked using the nSuite wizard

-## Diffing
+### Diffing
-nSuite can also be used to generate patch files.
-These can be applied to a directory using nSuite, or by using our stand-alone updater tool (also provided).
+The nSuite Wizard can also generate diff files, which can either be applied to another directory using the wizard, or by using the stand-alone example updater tool.

-The updater tool automatically applies all .ndiff files it can find next to it, and if successfull, deletes them afterwards.
-This tool is a naiive implementation of an updater, and would ideally be expanded on by other developers for real-world use.

-The tool and diff files should be kept at the root of an affected directory.
-It will attempt to apply all patches it can find, even if the patched version is technically 'older'.

 # Dependencies/Requirements
  - C++ 17